BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 #### Fully-Featured Classes

 Fully-featured classes, in addition to storing information in members, have *methods*, which are functions that can access, manipulate, and return information from members within the class.
-They are declared in the same way that ordinary functions outside of
+They are declared in the same way that ordinary functions outside of classes are, however they have access of

 ## Control Flow